 Maintain frequent, shallow cultivation.
+Keep after the weeds.

 • Planting.
 Set out late cabbage, cauliflower, broccoli, leeks and celery.
 Early in the month sow beans, beets, endive, kale, lettuce, radish, winter cabbage, cauliflower, Brussels sprouts, and celery plants.
 Mid-month sow beans, early corn, and early peas for late fall crops and successions of lettuce and radish.
 Irrigate as needed.

 • Fruit.
 Pinch back new canes of blackberry, dewberry and raspberry.
 Rub off second crop of buds on grapes.
 Thin out if too many bunches of grapes; also on plums, peaches and other fruit thin too thick or touching fruits.
-Pot-layered strawberries may be set out.

 AUGUST Garden To-Do List: